Best Foundation for Oily Skin (2026 Guide)

 2) Claims & ingredients:

-• Long-wear polymers/film formers improve transfer resistance.
+• Long-wear polymers/film formers can improve transfer resistance and hold.

 Application tips that actually extend wear